-- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-One of the employee's paid salary did not agree to the salary in their personnel file. - B. Randomly select one pay period during the fiscal period.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+One of the employee's paid salary did not agree to the salary in their personnel file.

+- B. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - No exceptions noted. - ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials: - No exceptions noted. - iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - No exceptions noted. - iv.
-Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials;

+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.